-The suction catheter clears secretions from the airway in the ICU, anaesthesia, the ER and home care — and choosing the wrong size is one of the most common errors in nursing: a catheter too small won't clear thick secretions, while one too large causes deep hypoxia, tracheal mucosa trauma and even bronchospasm.
+The suction catheter clears secretions from the airway in the ICU, anaesthesia, the ER and home care, and getting the size wrong is one of the most common nursing errors: too small and it won't shift thick secretions, too large and it causes deep hypoxia, trauma to the tracheal mucosa, even bronchospasm.
 "Suction catheter" also covers more than one product: the flexible tracheal catheter, the rigid Yankauer for the mouth, the closed-system catheter for ventilated patients, and the all-in-one kit.
-This is a selection and buying guide: it explains the French sizing scale with a chart and colour code, the half rule for matching the endotracheal tube, sizes by patient age, the tip types, and what to check before buying wholesale.
-It's part of our guide to the types of catheters.
+Below we go through the French sizing scale with a colour chart, the half rule for matching the endotracheal tube, the sizes by patient age, the tip types, and what to check before buying in volume.
+It pairs with our guide to the types of catheters.

 The French (Fr) scale for suction catheters

 Suction catheters are sized on the French scale (Fr or CH), the same universal scale used for catheters and tubes.
-The rule: 1 French = 0.33 mm of outer diameter, so to convert a diameter in mm to French you multiply by 3 (a 4 mm catheter = F12).
-The higher the number, the thicker the catheter.
+The rule is that 1 French equals 0.33 mm of outer diameter, so to go from millimetres to French you multiply by 3 (a 4 mm catheter is F12).
+The higher the number, the thicker.

-Most manufacturers colour-code the size on the connector, an international standard that lets nursing pick the right size at a glance:
+Most makers colour-code the size on the connector, an international standard that lets nursing pick the right one at a glance:

-What the French number does NOT tell you is the inner lumen diameter, which depends on wall thickness: a thin-wall PVC F14 has a larger lumen than a silicone F14.
-For high-flow suction of thick secretions, a thin-wall design matters as much as the French number.
+What the French number doesn't tell you is the inner lumen, which depends on the wall thickness: a thin-wall PVC F14 has a wider lumen than a silicone F14.
+For high-flow suction of thick secretions, a thin-wall design matters as much as the French size.

 The half rule: sizing to the endotracheal tube

-Why it matters: a catheter too large for the tube occludes airflow and the vacuum draws gas from the lungs, causing rapid desaturation and atelectasis.
-The suction pass should also stay under 10–15 seconds, and in critically ill patients with high FiO₂, pre-oxygenate at 100% for 30–60 seconds before suctioning.
+Why it matters: a catheter too large for the tube blocks the airflow, and the vacuum then draws gas straight from the lungs, causing fast desaturation and atelectasis.
+Keep each suction pass under 10–15 seconds, and in critically ill patients on high FiO₂, pre-oxygenate at 100% for 30–60 seconds first.

 Sizes by patient: neonate, paediatric and adult

-For non-intubated suctioning (nasotracheal or oropharyngeal), size is chosen by age and body size.
-A summary:
+For non-intubated suctioning, whether nasotracheal or oropharyngeal, the size goes by age and body size.
+As a summary:

-Key safety point: the neonatal airway is so small that an adult vacuum pressure can cause immediate alveolar collapse — vacuum must be set far lower in neonates than adults.
-Always use water-soluble lubricant for nasotracheal passes to reduce mucosal trauma.
+The key safety point is that the neonatal airway is so small that an adult vacuum pressure can collapse the alveoli on the spot, so the vacuum has to be set far lower in neonates than in adults.
+And always use a water-soluble lubricant for nasotracheal passes to spare the mucosa.

 Tip types and features: flexible, Yankauer and closed-system

-Material is usually clear PVC so the aspirate colour is visible; side holes and a smooth moulded tip are the marks of a quality catheter.
+The material is usually clear PVC so you can see the colour of the aspirate; side holes and a smooth moulded tip are the marks of a good catheter.

-Edaochi Medical manufactures disposable suction catheters from F4 to F20 in clear PVC with an atraumatic tip, side holes and thumb suction-control port, colour-coded by size; plus the all-in-one suction kit (catheter + glove + connector).
-Low minimum order, samples for evaluation, quality documentation for registration and a private-label (OEM) option.
-Tell us the sizes and volumes you need and we'll build the box-price and MOQ quote on WhatsApp in under 24 hours.
+We make disposable suction catheters from F4 to F20 in clear PVC, with an atraumatic tip, side holes and a thumb suction-control port, colour-coded by size, plus the all-in-one kit (catheter, glove and connector).
+Tell us the sizes and volumes you need and we'll put the quote together; message us on WhatsApp and we'll get you a box price.

 Frequently Asked Questions